 When I arrived at Vikasa, I said hello to the people I knew and introduced myself to the people I didn’t know.
 Carolina and Jeb, a married couple, were the hosts’ of this getaway trip.
-I originally met them through my brother Alex, who did Cross-fit with them a while ago.
-They were the first people I came into contact with when I arrived at the resort and they greeted me with a very warm welcome.
+Originally, I had met them through my brother Alex, who did Cross-fit with them some time ago.
+They were the first people I came into contact with when I arrived at the resort, and they greeted me with a very warm welcome.

-Our group was given the same itinerary for the upcoming weeks activities.
-Each day would consist of yoga, fitness and more yoga, along with breakfast, lunch and dinner.
+Our group was given the same itinerary for the upcoming weeks’ activities.
+Each day would consist of yoga, fitness, and more yoga, along with breakfast, lunch, and dinner.
 The classes were not mandatory, only suggested.
-In other words, if you didn’t want to do a morning yoga session one day and wanted to go to the beach with friends instead, then that is what you would do.
+In other words, if you didn’t want to do a morning yoga session one day and wanted to go to the beach with friends instead, then that is what you’d do.
 The retreat lasted for seven days.
-Two out of those seven days, we would all go to a temple tour and go island hopping together.
+Two out of those seven days, we would go on a temple tour and go island hopping together.
 It was pure adrenaline that got me through the first day.

-Directly across the street from the resort rests a mini mart.
-The mini mart sold cold beverages, medicine, snacks and a few hats and t-shirts.
-Next to the mini-mart is a bar called “Moonstone.”
+Mini Mart/Moonstone: Directly across the street from the resort rests a mini-mart.
+The mini-mart sold cold beverages, medicine, snacks, and a few hats.
+Next to the mini-mart sits a bar called “Moonstone.”
 It looked to me as if Moonstone was built from houses that might have been damaged in extreme weather conditions.
 I could be very wrong, but that’s how it appeared to me.
 One night, I walked to the bar with some people from the group.
-Before I ordered my beverage, I walked to the bathroom alone, only to be greeted by a chicken.
-“A chicken” I say.
-I scream and almost tripped over it.
+Before ordering my beverage, I walked to the bathroom alone, only to be greeted by a chicken.
+Yes, you heard me correctly – a chicken.
+I scream and almost trip over it.
 “What in the dickens is this thing doing here?”
-I asked myself.
+I ask myself.
 Luckily, my scream scared away the chicken and I was able to go to the bathroom peacefully.
-On my return, one of bartenders stops me and says, “Did you see the chicken?
+On my return, one of the bartenders stops me and says, “Did you see the chicken?
 I chuckle and reply “yup!”
 That night, I drank a few beers and chatted with my mates.
 I went to bed a little earlier that night, as I was exhausted from the days’ activities.

-The next temple we visited was called “Wat Plai Laem.”
+The next temple we went to was called “Wat Plai Laem.”
 Nestled alongside a lake, this 18-armed piece delights many travelers and locals who come here to pray.
 Directly across the street from these temples sits a school.
 My friends and I heard some chanting and at first, we were unable to identify where the sounds were coming from.
-We followed the sounds.
-As the chanting grew louder, we noticed a group of about one hundred students sitting on the floor with their arms wrapped around their body.
+We followed the sound, and as the chanting grew louder, we noticed a group of approximately one-hundred students sitting on the floor with their arms wrapped around their bodies.
 The other half of the students had their arms in prayer position.
-We watched them for a good fifteen minutes, I estimate.
-I can only imagine what these children’s lives are like – a harsh, yet skilled teacher to say the least.
+We watched them for fifteen minutes, I estimate.
+I can only imagine what the children’s lives are like – a harsh, yet skilled teacher to say the least.
 Right before I walked away from the school’s grounds, a little boy approached the fence and waved to me from the other side.
-I smile and wave back.
+I smiled and waved back.
 I choked back a few tears as I walked away.
-“Wat Plai Laem” truly peaked my curiosity and so, I decided to scope out the area even further and headed to the back of the temple.
-There was a beautiful lake waiting to greet me, along with huge turtles that swarmed the area.
+“Wat Plai Laem” truly piqued my curiosity and so, I decided to scope out the area even further and headed to the back of the temple.
+There was a beautiful lake waiting to greet me, along with large turtles that swarmed the area.
 A stranger approached me and asked me if I wanted my picture taken.
-The temples were certainly worth the 25 minute van ride.
+I couldn’t pass up the opportunity to get my photo taken on this glorious day.
+The temples were certainly worth the 25-minute van ride.